j50n/deno-proc/proc.usage.non-streaming.md

 # Proc Usage with Non-Streaming Input and Output

+This is a test that lets me get some early reps on the new API for the simple case, which is non-streaming.
+Passing strings and byte-arrays to and from processes.

 With non-streaming input and output, I can hide the use of `ProcGroup` because everything starts in memory and ends in memory.